spiral/docs/templater/basics.md

 </block:wrapper>
 ```

-To apply new layout to our about-us page let's simply change it's extends tag:
+To apply the new layout to our about-us page, let's simply change it's extends tag:

 ```html
 <extends:layouts.navigation title="About Us" wrapper-class="${wrapper-class} about-us"/>